liferay/liferay-docs/develop/tutorials/articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

 +$$$

 **Note:** A trash handler refers to an entity, not a portlet.
 A trash handler can, therefore, be declared in any of a plugin's portlets.
-For neatness, however, they're usually declared in the app's principal portlet.
+A best practice is to declare them in the app's principal portlet.

 $$$